1. Paying the Rent Owed

 Before you accept any agreement, read it very carefully.
 If you reach an agreement, you should file it with the court.
 Do not trust your landlord or her attorney to do this without your being there.
 Too many tenants have found out the hard way that their landlord could not be relied upon to file the settlement agreement, but instead decided to proceed with the eviction case—without the tenant being there.

-You may settle your case at any time during an eviction before a judge makes a final decision after the hearing.
-For more on how to negotiate a good settlement, see the section called Negotiating a Good Settlement in Chapter 15: Using the Court System.
+You may settle your case at any time during an eviction before a judge or jury makes a final decision after the hearing.
+For more on how to negotiate a good settlement, see Chapter 14: Using the Court System - Negotiating a Good Settlement.

-58 .
+63 .
 G.L. c.
-239, § 2 defines the court's jurisdiction in summary process and allows the landlord only to recover possession of the premises, rent, and/or use and occupation.
+239, §2 defines the court's jurisdiction in summary process and allows the landlord only to recover possession of the premises, rent, and/or use and occupation.
 "Summary process is a purely statutory procedure and can be maintained only in the instances specifically provided for in the statute."
-See Cummings v.
+Cummings v.
 Wajda, 325 Mass.
 242, 243 (1950).